Tawfiqh/ToyChatApp/README.md

     Submit button needs to bind to a vue-method. ul needs to be bound to a view/for loop.~~

-5. Status page.
+5. ~~Status page.~~

-6. Refactor into a sockets module.
+6. Refactor sockets login into a clean sockets module.

 7. Database to store chats